felddy/foundryvtt-docker/README.md

 uses `secrets.json`.
 Regardless of the name you choose it must be targeted to `config.json` as in the example below.

-1. To use secrets, create a `secrets.json` file containing the values you want
+1. To use secrets, create a `secrets.json` file containing any values you want
    set:

     ```json
     {
-      "foundry_username": "your_username",
+      "foundry_admin_key": "atropos",
+      "foundry_license_key": "AAAA-BBBB-CCCC-DDDD-EEEE-FFFF",
       "foundry_password": "your_password",
-      "foundry_admin_key": "atropos"
+      "foundry_username": "your_username"
     }
     ```